groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 ### syslogd client

 If the DSAS `syslogd` service is enabled, service logs are made locally.
 It is also possible to define a remote server for the rsyslogd service for logs in UDP on port 514.

 Note that the syslogd service is provided by BusyBox, and the implementation of syslogd by BusyBox does not include the possibility of TLS encryption on port 6514.
 So other means of securing this flow must be put in place.

 Using the syslogd service does not open a port on the DSAS, but only connections to a remote server.

 ### ntpd client

 The DSAS includes the possibility of synchronizing via the ntp protocol.
 One or more ntp hosts could be configured.
 The addresses of the ntp hosts could be IP addresses or hostnames as provided by DNS.
 In the second case the DNS must be configured as discussed in the section [Network configuration](network-configuration).

 Using ntp does not open a port on the DSAS but only connections to remote servers.

 ### Antivirus server

 The DSAS includes an antivirus server based on `ClamAV`.
-If the option `Antivirus` is checked, a server `clamd` will be started, and the files transfered by the DSAS will be checked with the antivirus.
+If the option `Antivirus` is checked, a server `clamd` will be started, and the files transferred by the DSAS will be checked with the antivirus.

 However, these verifications need updated viral signatures.
 The files `main.cvd`, `daily.cvd` and `bytecode.cvd` must be installed on the DSAS.
 These files are available on the URL

 ```
 https://database.clamav.net/main.cvd